 Why don’t you make your own simple and healthy salad dressing instead?
 Here are some easy recipes:

 - Fresh vinaigrette: Combine olive oil with lemon juice, some Dijon mustard, salt, and pepper.

 - Balsamic vinaigrette: Combine olive oil and balsamic vinegar.

 - Garlic tahini dressing: Blend up tahini, lemon juice, garlic clove, a touch of maple syrup, and some water.

 Skip the mayo or sour cream and opt for nonfat or low-fat Greek yogurt.
-It is just as thick and flavorful but has less calories and fat and a lot more protein to improve satiation.
+(6) It is just as thick and flavorful but has fewer calories and fat and a lot more protein to improve satiation.

 To make it savory for a potato or chicken salad, add some Dijon mustard, garlic powder, nutritional yeast, or soy sauce.

 7. Use Ground Flaxseeds Instead of Eggs in Baking